cityofcapetown/ds_code_challenge/README.md

 If your analysis makes use of any external data, the data must either be included in the repo, or be downloaded automatically during script execution.

-### Expected result for evaluation
-**The final output of the execution of your code should be a self contained `html` file or executed `ipynb` file that is your report.**

-A statistically minded layperson should be able to read this report and follow your analysis without guidance.

 ## How to submit